Decentralized and Privacy-Preserving Learning of Approximate Stackelberg Solutions in Energy Trading Games with Demand Response Aggregators: Abstract

 \section{Abstract}

-In this work, a Stackelberg game theoretic framework is proposed for trading energy bidirectionally between the demand-response (DR) aggregator and the prosumers.
+In this work, a novel Stackelberg game theoretic framework is proposed for trading energy bidirectionally between the demand-response (DR) aggregator and the prosumers.
 This formulation allows for flexible energy arbitrage and additional monetary rewards while ensuring that the prosumers' desired daily energy demand is met.
-Then, a scalable (with the number of prosumers) approach is proposed to find approximate equilibria based on online sampling and learning of the prosumers' cumulative best response.
-Moreover, bounds are provided on the quality of the approximate equilibrium solution.
-Last, real-world data from the California day-ahead energy market and the University of California at Davis building energy demands are utilized to demonstrate the efficacy of the proposed framework and the online scalable solution.
+Then, a scalable (linear with the number of prosumers), decentralized, privacy-preserving algorithm is proposed to find approximate equilibria with online sampling and learning of the prosumers' cumulative best response, which finds applications beyond this energy game.
+Moreover, cost bounds are provided on the quality of the approximate equilibrium solution.
+Finally, real data from the California day-ahead market and the UC Davis campus building energy demands are utilized to demonstrate the efficacy of the proposed framework and algorithm.